Joe’s Blog: From drought to floods (TUE-8/1)

-It’s been a story wet night off towards the east of the Metro where heavy rains over areas that have been dealing with drought conditions, upwards of the worst type of drought (exceptional) have been falling since early this morning.
-Doppler estimates show close to 6″ of rain in parts of Pettis county…Mother Natures way of evening the score after so much drought out there.
+It’s been a wet night off toward the east of the metro where heavy rains over areas that have been dealing with drought conditions, upwards of the worst type of drought (exceptional) have been falling since early this morning.
+Doppler estimates show close to 6″ of rain in parts of Pettis County…Mother Nature’s way of evening the score after so much drought out there.

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-One sentence forecast for today: Variable clouds and humid with generally dry conditions later this morning.
+One sentence forecast: Variable clouds and humid with generally dry conditions later this morning.

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++